WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Menus/ReadMe.txt

 A horizontal menu is navigated using the Left and Right arrow keys to scroll through menu items, and Up and Down are used to close or open submenus.

 You can optionally set different interaction models for specific menus or submenus depending on how the menu is visually presented, so that the behavior properly fits the UI design.

+Additionally, a menu may be triggered using either the left or right click, with accompanying behaviors for each.

+A left click menu often uses a link or button as the triggering element, and also supports the Down arrow, Enter, and Space keys to invoke the menu from the keyboard.

+For more complex controls, such as interactive ARIA Widgets that include their own functionality attached to the arrow keys and the left click handler, the right click menu may be used, which also supports the Shift+F10 and Application keystrokes for keyboard support.

+The right click menu may also be used on the Body element to present a customized page wide context menu that has no dedicated triggering element.

 The Menu Module automates these processes by adding all related event handlers and managing all related rendering procedures.